Fort Wayne, Indiana: Performing arts

 The Embassy Theatre opened in 1928 as a movie palace.

 The Embassy Theatre is a 2,471-seat performing arts theater, which hosts over 200,000 patrons annually.
 Since its founding in 1944, the Fort Wayne Philharmonic Orchestra has often been hosted at the Embassy.
 The University of Saint Francis Robert Goldstine Performing Arts Center, located on its Downtown Campus, contains a 2,086-seat auditorium.

 Since its establishment in 2010, Arts Campus Fort Wayne has been home to several of the city's cultural institutions, including the Fort Wayne Museum of Art, Auer Center for Arts and Culture, Arts United Center, and Hall Community Arts Center.
 Arts United Center houses the Fort Wayne Civic Theater, Fort Wayne Dance Collective, and Fort Wayne Youtheatre.
 Auer Center for Arts and Culture houses Fort Wayne Ballet.
 Hall Community Arts Center houses Cinema Center, an independent film venue.

 Though used mainly for exhibitions and conventions, the Grand Wayne Convention Center hosts dance and choir productions, such as the annual Foundation for Art and Music in Education (FAME) Northeast Festival.
 Foellinger Theatre, a 2,500-seat amphitheater in Franke Park, hosts seasonal acts and outdoor concerts during warmer months.
 Located west of downtown, Arena Dinner Theatre is a nonprofit community arts corporation with a focus on live theater production, annually hosting seven full-length theatrical productions.

 Attractions

 Science Central opened in the city's former municipal power plant in 1995.

-The Fort Wayne Children's Zoo has been lauded as one of the nation's foremost zoos.
+The Fort Wayne Zoo has been lauded as one of the nation's foremost zoos.
 Covering 40 acres and containing 1,000 animals of 200 different species, the zoo is the largest regional attraction, regularly drawing over 500,000 visitors annually.
 The Foellinger-Freimann Botanical Conservatory gardens cover 24500 sqft, displaying over 1,200 plants of 502 different species and 72 types of cacti.
 Science Central, an interactive science center, contains permanent displays and temporary exhibits, drawing 130,000 visitors annually.

 Established in 1921, the Fort Wayne Museum of Art (FWMoA) is accredited by the American Alliance of Museums, specializing in the collection and exhibition of American art.
 The FWMoA annually receives 100,000 visitors.